OpenTelemetry PHP

 e.g [ "cpu","cycles" ] or [ "heap","bytes" ]

-Generated from protobuf field .opentelemetry.proto.profiles.v1development.ValueType period_type = 13;
+Generated from protobuf field .opentelemetry.proto.profiles.v1development.ValueType period_type = 5;

 $profile_id

 A globally unique identifier for a profile.
 The ID is a 16-byte array.
 An ID with all zeroes is considered invalid.
+It may be used for deduplication and signal correlation purposes.
+It is acceptable to treat two profiles with different values in this field as not equal, even if they represented the same object at an earlier time.

 protected mixed $profile_id = ''

-Generated from protobuf field bytes profile_id = 17;
+Generated from protobuf field bytes profile_id = 8;

 Time of collection (UTC) represented as nanoseconds past the epoch.

-protected mixed $time_nanos = 0
+protected mixed $time_unix_nano = 0

 $attribute_indices